 Family Poverty

-Poverty can have negative health impacts for both children and adults.
-For children, growing up in an impoverished household increases their risk for lower cognitive abilities, lower school achievement, and poorer development.
-Tracking poverty can assist with targeting interventions to mitigate these negative impacts.
-The poverty rate is also an important tool to determine eligibility for health and human services and programs, including health and supplemental food programs, which can lessen the negative impacts of poverty.
+Poverty can have many negative impacts, particularly on child development.
+Child poverty can negatively affect physical health, socioemotional development, and educational achievement.[1]
+Tracking poverty can assist with targeting interventions to limit these negative impacts.
+The poverty rate is also an important tool to determine eligibility for health and human services, including health insurance and supplemental food programs, which can lessen the negative impacts of poverty.
 This indicator provides detailed information about the percentage and makeup of San Bernardino County families that are living in poverty.
 A family is defined as a group of two or more people related by birth, marriage, or adoption residing in the same housing unit.

 TREND

-PERCENTAGE OF FAMILIES LIVING IN POVERTY CONTINUES TO DECLINE INTO 2019
+PERCENTAGE OF FAMILIES LIVING IN POVERTY DECLINED OVER 10-YEAR PERIOD

 Source: U.S. Census Bureau, American Community Survey, 1-Year Estimates (Table S1702)